kribo852/rusty-darwinian-divingbell/README.md

 Any datastructure describing a solution, usually an array of booleans, enums or numbers.
 However, this can also be another structure, such as a tree structure.
 One requirement is that the genome must implement a clone method.
 The user of the library supplies a function for producing new untested genomes.
 ### Mutator
-A function for mutating an existing genome into a new similar but mutated genome.
-The user of the library supplies a vector of valid mutations.
+A function for making an existing genome into a new genome, slightly mutated.
+The user of the library supplies a vector of mutator functions which performs valid mutations.